The Concrete Industry Foundation

 An educational fund that fosters excellence in design and construction through a scholarship and grant program for study in the concrete built environment.

-Register for the May 22, 2019 Inaugural “Salute the Finest” Awards Dinner
+2019 “Salute the Finest” Awards and Scholarship Dinner

 Message from the President

 What a great honor and privilege for me to have spent my entire engineering career working with giants in our industry.
 Many of New York’s world renowned structures are attributed to the leaders who reside and practice in the New York Metropolitan area.
 It is an honor to serve an organization that is solely dedicated to providing scholarships, intern training sponsorships, union training/apprentice programs, and research in our concrete built environment.